 I can’t even begin to tell you what these first 3 weeks of school have been like for our family.
-Suffice it to say that if your teen ever changes high schools, make sure that you know all the policies surrounding the switch…including those related to high school athletics.
+Suffice it to say that if your teen ever changes high schools, make sure that you know all the policies surrounding the switch.
+Including those related to high school athletics.
 To make a really long and emotional story short, our family ended up having to appear before an appeals committee to prove that he didn’t move schools for athletic reasons.
-It was quite surreal having to defend him against these accusations; a boy who is the kindest, quietest, most respectful boy I know.
-It was also disappointing for him (and us) to see how petty and vile adults can be when they are given ridiculous power over children.
+It was quite surreal having to defend him against these accusations.
+A boy who is the kindest, quietest, most respectful boy I know.
+It was also disappointing for him (and us) to see how petty and vile adults in a presiding organization can be.
 It was the first time that someone else was making a decision for my son other than me and it was terrifying.

-When the September Around the World in Twelve Plates country was revealed to be Japan, I got pretty excited because there are so many options!
-The obvious ones may be sushi and ramen, but I’m also a huge fan of dishes like karaage, katsu, teriyaki, and various izakaya (bar snacks).
-There’s Japanese binchotan grilling and those gorgeous Japanese cheese cakes, mochi (check out my Red Lentil Mochi here), and one can never forget gyoza!
+When the September Around the World in Twelve Plates country was revealed to be Japan, I was thrilled!
+There are so many interesting options to choose from.
+The obvious Japanese cuisine choices may be sushi or ramen.
+Dishes like karaage, katsu, teriyaki, and various izakaya (bar snacks) are a huge part of the cuisine too.
+There’s Japanese binchotan grilling, those gorgeous Japanese cheese cakes, mochi (check out my Red Lentil Mochi here), and gyoza!
 So many possibilities and I love them all.
 I really need to get to Japan!

 If you’re wondering what the rest of the ATW12P regulars cooked this month, check out their links here: